Neurology Matters

 Some brains naturally operate with higher energy output and input—they may thrive with more stimulation, have greater capacity, and a higher threshold before feeling fatigued.
 Other brains function best with lower levels of stimulation and exertion, requiring less input and reaching fatigue more quickly.
 Similarly, some brains have high inertia, meaning it can take more effort to start or stop an activity, while others shift gears with greater ease.

 Brains differ in how they encode and store memories.
 Some use multiple sensory systems to capture an experience, while others rely on fewer.
 For example, one brain might retain an experience largely through proprioception—how it felt in the body—so when recalling it, the memory is more about sensation than words.
-Similarly, some brains naturally have a greater capacity for short-term or long-term memory than others.
+Similarly, the way each brain retrieve/recall memory/information also varies.
+There is a range of our brain’s ability to encode and retrieve, as well as fluctuations in access and capacity.

 There is no shame in needing support.